 It's just that good.

-More importantly, it's a snap to make.
+- This pumpkin spice granola is a snap to make.
 All you have to do is combine oil with the sweetener of your choice, mix in rolled oats, nuts and spices, spread on a baking sheet and bake.
 That's it.

-This homemade granola recipe has just the right amount of crispy crunch and it's lightly sweetened with maple syrup and/or honey.
+- This homemade gluten-free granola recipe has just the right amount of crispy crunch and it's lightly naturally sweetened with maple syrup and/or honey.
 Moreover, it has those warm fall pumpkin spices that make any recipe delicious!

 Here's what you'll need to make a batch of Maple Pecan Pumpkin Spice Granola:

 - rolled oats: gluten-free, if necessary.
 Sometimes rolled oats are called old-fashioned oats.